bihor/fp_masterquiz/README.md

 You find the documentation at typo3.org: https://docs.typo3.org/p/fixpunkt/fp-masterquiz/master/en-us/

-Changes in version 3.7.0:
-- Closed-checkbox added to a quiz too.
-- Using a target-action at the list-view.
-- New FE-layout for results: detailed table-list.
-- allowEdit = 2 is new (allow edit even the status is completed).
-- Bugfix: delete old selections when they are replaced in the edit mode.
-- Bugfix: do not ignore changed user-data in edit mode.

-Changes in version 3.7.1:
-- Absolute path to images in emails.
-- debug-echo removed.
-- PHP 8 bugfix.

 Changes in version 4.0:
 - Breaking: all plugins must be changed via an update-script (in the install-tool)!
 - TypoScript module.tx_fpmasterquiz_web_fpmasterquizmod1 changed to module.tx_fpmasterquiz.